yaolaiyaoqu/iso8583/README.md

 ### Constant

-There are following contstan in the module:
+There are following constant in the module:

 * iso8583.FIX
 * iso8583.LLVAR